How Great Managers Motivate Their Employees

 The reality, when you talk about how to motivate employees, is that they're already motivated.
 As a manager, you're charged with figuring out how to tap into that motivation to accomplish work goals.
 Fortunately, you control the key environmental factors that are necessary to achieve this.

 The most significant factor under your control is your relationship with each employee.
-The second-most important factor is a work environment and organizational culture that foster employee motivation and engagement.
+This is the most significant factor managers control.
+The second-most important factor is a work environment and organizational culture that fosters employee motivation and engagement.

 These are factors that help produce a work environment in which employees choose to be motivated to accomplish the requirements of their work.
 Nothing is more powerful than a group of contributing, motivated employees.